 The information in this section assumes that you are on the Configure Pre-Boot Authentication Methods page of the Create New Disk Encryption Policy wizard.
-If you are not, see Creating a Policy for instructions about how to get there.
+If you are not, see "Creating a Policy" on page 14 for instructions about how to get there.